Billy Meredith: Manchester United

-In May 1906, while still serving his ban, Meredith moved to Manchester United.
-He joined on a free transfer and received a £500 signing-on fee from United; Manchester City reluctantly accepted the transfer as they had previously signed an undertaking promising Meredith a benefit match, and he was willing to forego on the agreement if the club instead granted his transfer.
-He returned from suspension on 1 January 1907, and marked his debut at Bank Street with an assist for Sandy Turnbull to score the only goal of the game against Aston Villa.
+In May 1906 while serving his ban, Meredith moved to Manchester United.
+He joined on a free transfer and received a £500 signing-on fee from United; Manchester City reluctantly accepted the transfer as they had previously signed an undertaking promising Meredith a benefit match, and he was willing to forego the agreement if the club granted his transfer.
+He returned from suspension on 1 January 1907 and marked his debut at Bank Street with an assist for Sandy Turnbull to score the only goal of the game against Aston Villa.
 In addition to Turnbull, Meredith was joined at United by former City teammates Jimmy Bannister and Herbert Burgess.
 This new forward line made the team into a powerful force, as they already possessed a dominant half-back line in captain Charlie Roberts, Dick Duckworth and Alex Bell.
 They ended the 1906–07 season in eighth place in the First Division.

 Manager Ernest Mangnall signed Jimmy Turnbull, and the forward line of Meredith, Bannister, Jimmy Turnbull and Sandy Turnbull were dominant in the 1907–08 campaign.
 United won the title with a nine-point margin over second-placed Aston Villa, and secured the 1908 FA Charity Shield (the first ever Charity Shield) with a 4–0 win over Queens Park Rangers at Stamford Bridge.

 United slipped to a disappointing 13th-place finish in 1908–09.
-Meredith was suspended for the month of January in punishment for kicking a Brighton & Hove Albion player in an FA Cup match.
-The club reached the 1909 FA Cup Final, knocking out Brighton, Everton, Blackburn Rovers, Burnley and Newcastle United.
+Meredith was suspended for January in punishment for kicking a Brighton & Hove Albion player in an FA Cup match.
+The club reached the 1909 FA Cup final, knocking out Brighton, Everton, Blackburn Rovers, Burnley and Newcastle United.
 Their cup final opponents at Crystal Palace were Bristol City, captained at centre-half by Billy Wedlock – England captain and staunch opponent of the Players' Union.
 A Sandy Turnbull goal settled the tie, which was described as quite a boring game; Meredith himself dismissed reports of the match, stating "it was a good game for dashing, keen, thrilling football, great goalkeeping and narrow escapes at either end".
 Meredith and his teammates celebrated the victory with music hall stars such as George Robey.

-United finished fifth in 1909–10 and exited the FA Cup at the First Round with a defeat to Burnley at Turf Moor.
-However the club continued to advance under the generous chairmanship of John Henry Davies, and Old Trafford was opened in February 1910.
+United finished fifth in 1909–10 and exited the FA Cup in the first round with a defeat to Burnley at Turf Moor.
+However, the club continued to advance under the generous chairmanship of John Henry Davies, and Old Trafford was opened in February 1910.